EtchUK/Etch.OrchardCore.Lever/README.md

 ### Features

+#### Feeds

-There is a RSS feed feature included in this module which allows users to access RSS feed in [MCV jobs](https://mcvuk.careerwebsite.com/r/jobs/post/batch_specs.cfm) format.
+There is a XML feed feature included in this module which allows users to access XML feed in [MCV jobs](https://mcvuk.careerwebsite.com/r/jobs/post/batch_specs.cfm) format.
 The URL to access the feed is `/postings/feed/mcv`.

 ## Packaging